 Ann Bonitatibus[email protected]

 School SummaryThomas Jefferson High School for Science and Technology (TJHSST) is the product of a partnership forged between the business community and Fairfax County Public Schools to improve education in science, mathematics, and technology.
-This unique Fairfax County Public School offers a comprehensive program that focuses on scientific, mathematical, and technological fields.
-The core skills and values infused throughout the curriculum emphasize and promote critical inquiry and research, problem solving skills, intellectual curiosity, and social responsibility.
+This unique Fairfax County Public School offers a comprehensive program focusing on scientific, mathematical, and technological fields.
+The core skills and values infused throughout the curriculum emphasize and promote critical inquiry and research, problem-solving skills, intellectual curiosity, and social responsibility.
 As the regional magnet Governor's School for Science and Technology in Northern Virginia, the school serves applicants from five different participating school districts: Arlington, Fairfax, Loudoun, and Prince William counties, as well as the City of Falls Church.

 Since its very first graduating class in 1985, student research has played an essential role in learning at TJHSST.
 Requirements for the Thomas Jefferson High School for Science and Technology Diploma include the completion of an original engineering or experimental research project in an on-campus laboratory or off-site through a Mentorship program at a government, corporate, or university research laboratory.
 Jefferson's science and technology research laboratories include: